John Coates (sports administrator): Olympic bids

-He has been a part of a number of Olympic bids including the Brisbane 1992 Olympic Games Bid, Melbourne Olympic Games Bid Strategy Committee, and the 1991-1993 Sydney Olympics 2000 Bid Limited.
+He has been a part of a number of Olympic bids including the Brisbane 1992 Olympic Games Bid, Melbourne Olympic Games Bid Strategy Committee, and the 1991–1993 Sydney Olympics 2000 Bid Limited.

 Coates was Vice President of the Sydney Olympic Bid Committee.
 He played a key role in bringing the 2000 Olympics to Australia and in its delivery.

-Prior to the Sydney 2000 Olympics, Coates offered African countries scholarships allowing their athletes to train in Adelaide in the lead up to the Sydney Games.
+Before the Sydney 2000 Olympics Coates offered African countries scholarships allowing their athletes to train in Adelaide in the lead up to the Sydney Games.
 400 athletes from 11 African nations took part in the special Olympic Training Camp.
 Under the program the visiting teams received all meals, accommodation, training facilities, local transport, and access to sports medicine experts.
 In total, the Program provided $2 million to support the development of African athletes and coaches who participated in the Sydney 2000 Olympic Games.
 The bulk of that amount was spent in Australia.
-The controversy caused by this was fully investigated by the IOC and Mr Coates was cleared of any wrongdoing.
+The controversy caused by this was fully investigated by the IOC and Coates was cleared of any wrongdoing.

 Coates was quoted as saying "I wasn't going to die wondering why we didn't win, like we didn't win (when competing with) Brisbane or Melbourne.
 We needed to get our fair share of votes out of Africa."

-In an article published in Sydney's Daily Telegraph on 27 January 1999, Coates said Australian officials had at first been "terribly naive" about the bidding process but soon "refined" their efforts.
+In an article published in Sydney's The Daily Telegraph on 27 January 1999, Coates said Australian officials had at first been "terribly naive" about the bidding process but soon "refined" their efforts.
 Based on the lessons of two failed Games bids (Brisbane and Melbourne), Coates produced a 16-page strategy document.
 With government support, the budget for securing IOC delegates' support was increased from A$6 million for the Brisbane bid to A$28 million for Sydney.